 What’s Happening Here?

 You may wonder why you’re unable to hook the LDR straight from the +5V pin to the A0 pin.
 While the LDR’s resistance does change, you don’t have a voltage divider in this setup.
 Whether resistance is relatively high or low, it’s all “seen” across the LDR component, fixing A0 at +5V.
 When you add the resistor to ground, it forms a voltage divider.
 Now the LDR must “spread” the voltage across the two resistors in series, and A0 senses the middle value.

 The equation at work here is:

 To see what happens without a voltage divider, pull the ground pin out of the circuit board temporarily.
 You’ll see the serial monitor number jump up to 1023, indicating that the full 5V of potential is set at that pin.

 The resistor on the left is 2 kilohms, and the resistor on the right is 220 ohms.

 The easiest way to measure voltage is to use a multimeter.
-The magic of Arduino and other dev boards is that you can program them to react automatically to changing conditions.
-For example, your LDR and Arduino can adjust the intensity of an LED in response to the ambient lighting in the room.
+The magic of the Arduino is that you can program it to react automatically to changing conditions.
+For example, your Arduino can adjust the intensity of an LED in response to the ambient light detected by a LDR.
 You can build this device in a few steps: